ODIM-Project/ODIM/README.md

    kubectl delete pods redis-ha-inmemory-primary-0 redis-ha-inmemory-secondary-0 redis-ha-inmemory-secondary-1 -nodim
    ```

-10. Once all the pods have started and are in running state, get inside the pod, log in to Redis CLI and check for the old data.
+10. Once all the pods have started and are in running state, login to the pod, log in to Redis CLI and check for the old data.

     ```
     kubectl exec -it redis-ha-ondisk-primary-0 -nodim bash